RomainCyr/LTRSP-3589/1_sanity_checks/2_aetest_check_version_and_igp_bonus/README.md

 ### Step 0 - Set the devices to loop over for IGP verification

-The `setup` test section is used to define dynamically the devices to loop over for the next test section `check_isis_config`.
+The `setup` test section is used to define dynamically the devices to loop over for the next test section `check_igp_config`.

 The ISIS configuration must be checked only for the **P** and **PE** routers in the topology.
 The role of each device is defined in the testbed and can be access with `device.role`.